-In the Qumulo Engineering team, we strive to build an organization that self-organizes.
-We do this for two reasons: to effectively meet the needs of our customers and provide a rewarding work environment for our engineers.
+We strive to make engineering at Qumulo an organization that is agile and self-organizes.
+We do this for two reasons: to effectively meet the needs of our customers and provide a rewarding and agile work environment for our engineers.
 We believe this creates a virtuous cycle – people who enjoy where they work and make their best contributions each day are more likely to build high-quality products for our customers.

-It is your teammates that drive both your work satisfaction and work quality – they are the people with whom you work most closely from day to day.
+It is your teammates who drive both your work satisfaction and work quality – they are the people with whom you work most closely from day to day.
 We are very intentional about team selection and movement between teams.
 We want it to be something that fosters self-organization by the team members themselves, while also helping deliver compelling improvements to our customers every two weeks.

 In the early years of the company, the engineering organization was smallish – about 4-5 teams.
 Most projects took about 3 months, so once a quarter team membership shifted to bring the people with the ‘right skills’ to the next set of projects that were starting.
 The team changes and team membership were largely determined by the VP of Engineering.
 This had a few unintended consequences: